dakotarawlings/dakota_data_science_projects/santa_barbara_realestate_analysis/README.md

 ## Model Development
 * I split the data into train and test sets (20% test) with the price as the target variable
 * Due to the sparse nature of the dataset, I tried to choose models that work well with sparse data including normalized regression such as lasso, and tree based models.
 I evaluated the performance of 7 different models including:
-* Used GridsearchCV to tune the hyperparameters of each model (when appropriate)
-* Evaluated the performance of each model using 3 fold cross validation
   - Linear regression
   - Lasso regression
   - Support vector regression